Ericaphis fimbriata (no common name)

 - flupyridifurone (Sivanto) at 0.09 to 0.14 lb ai/a.
 PHI 3 days.
 Toxic to adult bees in laboratory studies via oral exposure, however, not toxic to bees through contact exposure, and field studies conducted with this product have shown no effects on honeybee colony development.
 Two applications, 7 days apart, and no more than 0.365 lb ai/a allowed per season.
 Avoid rotation with neonicotinoid products, if possible.

-- imidacloprid (Admire Pro and other brands) at 0.036 to 0.05 lb ai/a for foliar applications, and 0.25 to 0.5 lb ai/a for soil applications.
+- imidacloprid (Admire Pro and other brands) at 0.036 to 0.05 lb ai/a.
 (Check label of other brands for correct rate).
-PHI 3 days (foliar) or 7 days (soil).
+PHI 3 days .
 Do not apply pre-bloom, during bloom or when bees are foraging.
 Note "Bee Advisory Box" and restrictions on the label.

 - insecticidal soap (M-Pede and other brands)-Consult label for rate and use directions.
 PHI 0 days.
 Some formulations are OMRI-listed for organic use.

 - malathion (several brands) at 1.25 lb ai/a.
 PHI 1 day.
-During bloom, apply only in late evening.
+During bloom, do not apply when bees are actively visiting the treatment area.

 - pyrethrin (several brands)-Consult label for rate and use directions.
 PHI 0 days.
 Direct contact is essential for effective results.
 PyGanic brand is OMRI-listed for organic use.